agileware/civicrm-end-user-guide/docs/civic-engagement/set-up.md

 ### Grassroots Info

-This custom field set may be used the to further capture information about how a constituent likes to engage with your organisation, the types of issues and volunteer activities they're interests, their level of leadership, and their status as a member.
+This custom field set may be used to further capture information about how a constituent likes to engage with your organisation, the types of issues and volunteer activities they're interested in, their level of leadership, and their status as a member.
 These fields provide another way to categorise your constituents to better target your audience for outreach and communications.